 - Bath & Body Oil with lavender, hemp and olive, to lock in vital moisture during or after bathing (£12.99 for 200ml)

-- Scalp Oil which contains tea tree, rosemary and borage, for managing folliculitis on the scalp or as an antimicrobial foot rub to keep fungal infections at bay (£14.99 for 50ml)
+- Scalp Oil which contains tea tree, rosemary and borage, suitable for people who may be prone to folliculitis on the scalp or as an antimicrobial foot rub. (£14.99 for 50ml)

-- Tea Tree balm, an antimicrobial tea tree ointment for instant application on minor cuts, grazes, bites, blisters etc. (£4.65 for 15ml)
+- Tea Tree balm, an antimicrobial tea tree ointment for instant application on all skin complaints (£4.65 for 15ml)